Green-Software-Foundation/speakers/src/pages/speakers/asim-hussain.md

   github: jawache
   linkedin: jawache
   twitter: jawache
 bio: "Asim is a developer, author and speaker with over 20 years experience working for organisations such as the European Space Agency, Google and now Microsoft, where he is the Green Cloud Advocacy Lead.
-He's also the Executive Director and Chairperson of the Green Software Foundation, a global industry consortium with a mission to create a trusted ecosystem of people, standards, tooling and best practices for building green software."
+He's also the Executive Director and Chairperson of the Green Software Foundation, a global industry consortium with a mission to create a trusted ecosystem of people, standards, tooling and best practices for building green software.
+He is available for keynote conference appearances."
 experience:
   - Keynotes
 engagements: 50+